ysntrkc/house-price-prediction/README.md

 <h3 align="left">Project's Steps:</h3>

-⚪️ Data was downloaded from kaggle and readed.
+⚪️ Data was downloaded from kaggle and read.

 ⚪️ Data is cleaned and get ready for model.